Liquidity Measures: Net Working Capital, Current Ratio, and Quick Ratio

 Current Ratio = 85,963 / 58,312 = 1.47 (rounded)

-The current ratio gives an investor a better idea of how much safety a company has in paying its current liabilities regardless of the size of the company, whereas net working capital must be compared to the amount of liabilities.
+The current ratio gives an investor a better idea of how much safety a company has in paying its current liabilities regardless of the size of the company, whereas net working capital must be compared to liabilities.

 Big Company has current assets of $1 billion and current liabilities of $999,000,000.
 Small Company has current assets of $10,000,000 and current liabilities of $9,000,000.